facebookresearch/mmf/docs/source/tutorials/dataset.rst

     Since, in v0.3, models are expected to return the metrics, so these attributes will also need to be specified by the user in future based on the metrics they are optimizing.
 Thus, in future warnings, these will move to user configs for models.

-For processors, check :class:`pythia.datasets.processors` to understand how to create a processor and different processors that are already available in Pythia.
+For processors, check :class:`mmf.datasets.processors` to understand how to create a processor and different processors that are already available in MMF.

 Dataset Class
 =============